-If you are represented by an attorney, please do not submit an intake form.
+If you are represented by an attorney, please do not submit an Initial Discrimination Inquiry Form.
 Instead, your attorney should submit a formal Charge of Discrimination on your behalf—an EEOC Form 5 if you want your claims dual-filed, or a Human Rights Bureau Charge if you are only filing under the New Mexico Human Rights Act.
-Your attorney can contact us to send them a blank Charge form.
+Your attorney may contact us for a blank Charge of Discrimination form.

 If you have any questions, please contact the Human Rights Bureau.